 While bottled water was a novel concept in the U.S. just a generation ago, now it is one of the most popular choices for Americans.
-In fact, in 2016, bottled water surpassed carbonated soft drinks as the number one packaged beverage (by volume) in America!
+Americans have a growing preference for water - total bottled water gallon volume has exceeded the volume of carbonated soft drinks since 2017.

 But not just any water can be called "bottled water."
 Bottled water is defined as a consumer food product by the U.S. Food and Drug Administration (FDA) with strict standards of identity.
 As such, the FDA requires companies to clearly identify the "type" of water on the label of all bottled water sold in the United States.
 Nestlé Waters North America puts its bottled water through rigorous quality testing to make sure it’s safe, delicious, and meets FDA standards before being packaged for consumers.

 Bottled water is one of the most extensively regulated packaged food products available in the U.S. In accordance with the Safe Drinking Water Act, FDA regulations for bottled water are at least as stringent as those imposed by the U.S. Environmental Protection Agency for municipal drinking water.
-In fact, federal regulations are stronger for bottled water than for tap water when it comes to key contaminants, including lead.
+At Nestlé Waters North America, we offer a variety of water options including still, carbonated, and flavoreds.

 What is spring water?

 The FDA defines spring water as “water derived from an underground formation from which water flows naturally to the surface of the earth.”
 The FDA sets stringent national standards for what qualifies as “spring water.”
 Those requirements are:

 - Spring water shall be collected only at the spring or through a borehole that taps into the underground formation feeding the spring.

 - There must be a natural force causing the water to flow to the surface through a natural orifice.

 - The location of the spring shall be identified.